 Additionally, trapping often provides for subsistence and income in rural and indigenous societies.
 If trappers can’t sell their fur, many are not going to trap.
 Such a scenario would hurt state furbearer management programs by shifting the costs of management to the agencies (which could easily rise into the millions of dollars) instead of having private licensed trappers conduct the trapping.

-During the Third Annual Joint Management Committee for the Agreement on International Humane Trapping Standards held in December 2012, the U.S. delegation successfully maintained its present Agreed Minute with the European Union (EU), allowing fur harvested in the U.S. to be imported into the EU.
-Two delegates from the Association and one delegate from USDA APHIS attended the meeting to share research on trapping furbearers in the U.S. and our BMP program.
-Click here for a copy of the meeting summary.
+During the Fourth Annual Joint Management Committee for the Agreement on International Humane Trapping Standards held in December 2013, the U.S. delegation successfully maintained its present Agreed Minute with the European Union (EU), allowing fur harvested in the U.S. to be imported into the EU.
+Two delegates from the Association and three delegates from the state wildlife agencies and tribes attended the meeting to share research on trapping furbearers in the U.S. and our BMP program.

 International Trapping Regulations